Vermont says emerald ash borer continuing to spread in state

-MONTPELIER, Vermont — An insect pest that has the potential to devastate Vermont ash trees is continuing to spread across the state.
+MONTPELIER, Vt. — An insect pest that has the potential to devastate Vermont ash trees is continuing to spread across the state.

 A program that monitors the state looking for the spread of the emerald ash borer and other invasive pests says infestations have been found in the towns of Berlin, Highgate, Middlebury, Rupert, St. Albans, Swanton and Wilmington.